yury-lysogorskiy/lammps/doc/src/Errors_details.rst

 RAM required by a LAMMPS calculation.

-Even though the LAMMPS error message recommends to increase the "one" parameter, this may not be the correct solution.
-The neighbor list overflow can be a symptom of some other error that cannot be easily detected.
-For example, a frequent reason for an (unexpected) high density are incorrect box boundaries or coordinates provided as fractional coordinates.
-In both cases, LAMMPS cannot easily know whether the input geometry has such a high density (and thus requiring more neighbor list storage) intentionally.
-Rather than blindly increasing the "one" parameter, it is worth checking if this is justified by the combination of density and cutoff.
+Even though the LAMMPS error message recommends to increase the "one" parameter, this may not always be the correct solution.
+The neighbor list overflow can also be a symptom for some other error that cannot be easily detected.
+For example, a frequent reason for an (unexpected) high density are incorrect box boundaries (since LAMMPS wraps atoms back into the principal box with periodic boundaries) or coordinates provided as fractional coordinates.
+In both cases, LAMMPS cannot easily know whether the input geometry has such a high density (and thus requiring more neighbor list storage per atom) by intention.
+Rather than blindly increasing the "one" parameter, it is thus worth checking if this is justified by the combination of density and cutoff.

-When boosting (= increasing) the "one" parameter, it is recommended to also increase the value for the "page" parameter to maintain the ratio between "one" and "page".
+When boosting (= increasing) the "one" parameter, it is recommended to also increase the value for the "page" parameter to maintain the ratio between "one" and "page" to reduce waste of memory.
+For some more details, please check out the documentation for the :doc:`neigh_modify command <neigh_modify>`.